CALL FOR ABSTRACTS

 REGISTRATION FEES:

-Accepted speaker registration for one conference is $595.00 (approx. €550 EUR)
+Accepted speaker registration is $595.00 (approx. €550 EUR)

-Early Bird registration for one conference (non-speaker) also $595.00 (through May 31)
+Early Bird registration (non-speaker) is also $595.00 (through May 31)

 Discount registration (non-speaker) is $695.00 (through July 30)